The Lean Language Reference

 def NoConfusion : Nat β†’ Nat β†’ Prop | 0, 0 => True | 0, _ + 1 | _ + 1, 0 => False | n + 1, k + 1 => n = k theorem noConfusionDiagonal (n : Nat) : NoConfusion n n := Nat.rec True.intro (fun _ _ => rfl) n theorem noConfusion (n k : Nat) (eq : n = k) : NoConfusion n k := eq β–Έ noConfusionDiagonal n theorem succ_injective : n + 1 = k + 1 β†’ n = k := noConfusion (n + 1) (k + 1) theorem succ_not_zero : Β¬n + 1 = 0 := noConfusion (n + 1) 0

-Natural number literals are overridden using the OfNat type class.
+Natural number literals are overridden using the OfNat type class, which is described in the section on literal syntax.

 πŸ”—def